-Figure 5.
+Figure 6.
 Relationships between changes in life history traits values between mites reared on well-watered or drought stressed plants of 12 populations of Tetranychus urticae.
-A: Correlation between the change in the fecundity of 3-day old females and Annual Mean Temperature for each population.
+A: Relationship between the change in the fecundity of 3-day old females and Annual Mean Temperature for each population.
 B: Correlation between the change in the leaving rate of 9-day old females and Global Aridity Index for each population.

 3 Leaving rate

-Ten of the twelve populations studied showed a decrease in the leaving rate of three-day-old females on drought-stressed plants (Supplementary Table S3) ranging from 1.2% (GR-II) to 13.9% (FR-II) females leaving/24 h.
-Nevertheless, results were significant for only two of them (CY-I and FR-II).
+Ten of the twelve populations studied showed a decrease in the leaving rate of three-day-old females on drought-stressed plants (Figure 5 and Supplementary Table S3) ranging from 1.2% (GR-II) to 13.9% (FR-II) females leaving/24 h.
+However, results were significant for only two of : one from a wet location (FR-II) and one from a dry location (CY-I).
 The average mite leaving rate from drought-stressed plants (3.5%) was approximately half that from well-watered ones (6.4%).
 The ANOVA showed an effect of watering regime on leaving rate (F(1, 18) = 5.0, p = 0.038).
-The decrease of leaving rate of three-day-old females on drought stressed plant was positively correlated with the annual temperature range.
+The temperature annual range (BIO07) was a predictor of the decrease of leaving rate of three-day-old females on drought stressed plant (see Table 2).

 The leaving rate of nine-day-old females was generally higher for mites exposed to well-watered plants.
-Eleven of the 12 populations studied showed a decrease in the leaving rate on drought-stressed plants (Supplementary Table S4) ranging from 0.05% (FR-IV) to 23.6% (FR-V) and four of them (FR-I, FR-II, FR-III, FR-V) were significant.
-The ANOVA revealed significant difference between the two water regimes (F(1, 18) = 8.5, p = 0.009) and also significant difference between climate condition (dryness) of the locations (F(2, 18) = 6.9, p = 0.006).
+Eleven of the 12 populations studied showed a decrease in the leaving rate on drought-stressed plants ((Figure 5 and Supplementary Table S4) ranging from 0.05% (FR-IV) to 23.6% (FR-V) and the four from wet localities (FR-I, FR-II, FR-III, FR-V) were significant.
 Mites attempted to leave drought-stressed plants (6.2%) half as often as they did from well-watered plants (12.9%).
-The reduction in leaving rate when mites were on drought-stressed plants was positively correlated with the Global Aridity Index (see Table 2 and Figure 5).
+The ANOVA showed a global effect of watering regime (F(1, 18) = 8.5, p = 0.009) and of dryness of the localities(F(2, 18) = 6.9, p = 0.006).
+The Global Aridity Index was a predictor of the decrease of leaving rate of nine-day-old females on drought stressed plant (see Table 2 and Figure 6B).
 Mites from locations with high summer humidity (high Global Aridity Index) responded more strongly to drought stress than mites from locations with low summer humidity.
 Each of the six other climate variables BIO12, BIO14, BIO16, BIO17, BIO18 and BIO19 showing significant correlation with the reduction of leaving rate on drought stressed plants represent precipitations variables and six of them indicate water availability in summer.

 As observed for the development time pattern, mites originating from the four most humid locations (FR-I, FR-II, FR-III, and FR-V) showed higher differences in the leaving rate between the two water regimes and in line with this, the climatic variables related to precipitation and dryness were linked to the correlations with differences in the two water regimes.